How We Prove Your Losses in a Truck Accident Case

 Why is any of this necessary?

 You may be wondering why you have to prove that you were hurt and should be compensated.
-After all, isn’t it obvious?
-In the world of personal injury and wrongful death law, nothing is obvious; everything you allege must be proved to a jury.
+After all, isn't it obvious?
+In the world of personal injury and wrongful death law, nothing is obvious.
+Everything you allege must be proved to a jury.

-Think of it this way, if someone broke into your house and stole all of your possessions, forcing you to file an insurance claim, you wouldn’t make the insurance carrier guess as to what was stolen and then hope they voluntarily pay you the right amount.
-No, what you’d do instead is make an itemized list of all of the things that were stolen, and you’d make sure that the insurance carrier paid you for all of it.
+Think of it this way, if someone broke into your house and stole all of your possessions, forcing you to file an insurance claim, you wouldn't make the insurance carrier guess as to what was stolen and then hope they voluntarily pay you the right amount.
+No, you'd make an itemized list of all of the things that were stolen, and you'd make sure that the insurance carrier paid you for all of it.
 Well, the same philosophy applies to a truck accident case.

 The technical name for the losses that you can sue someone for in a truck accident case is "damages".

 There are many different types of damages that Texas law allows you to be compensated for, and some that Texas law does not allow you to seek compensation for.
 Typically, the courts decide whether or not a specific type of loss can be sued for.
-Once the court says that it’s okay for someone to sue for, say, mental anguish or loss of consortium, then precedent is set and subsequent injury victims can sue for that same type of loss.
+Once the court says that it's okay for someone to sue for, say, mental anguish or loss of consortium, a precedent is set and subsequent injury victims can sue for that same type of loss.

 Under Texas law, some of the different types of damages you can sue for include:

 - Physical disfigurement

 There are a few other types of damages that you can sue for, but those are the most commonly pleaded examples.